UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Create your Public Azure admin credentials in order to log in to your Azure subscription which you will be creating your SPN in
 $PublicAzureAdminUsername = "<output form="azureusername" name="result" style="display: inline;">user@contoso.onmicrosoft.com</output>"
-$PublicAzureAdminPassword = ConvertTo-SecureString -String "<output form="azurepassword" name="result" style="display: inline;">Password123!</output>" -AsPlainText -Force
+$PublicAzureAdminPassword = ConvertTo-SecureString -String '<output form="azurepassword" name="result" style="display: inline;">Password123!</output>' -AsPlainText -Force
 $PublicAzureAdminCreds = New-Object -TypeName "System.Management.Automation.PSCredential" -ArgumentList $PublicAzureAdminUsername, $PublicAzureAdminPassword

 # Log in to your public Azure subscription and Azure AD you will be creating your SPN in